 You could play along at home, but instead of measuring against Kevin Bacon, consider this: your reports and other outputs are your management company's version of Kevin Bacon.

-Your Massage is Diluted
+Your Message is Diluted

 Most businesses are one of two things: B2B (Business to Business) or B2C (Business to Consumer).
 A CAM Management Company deserves a special designation.
 Something like B2A2B2V2H (Business to Association to Board to Volunteers to Homeowners).
 It's a tangled web, with multiple degrees of separation, and yet your company is ultimately held accountable to all of these groups of individuals.